The Collaborative Sovereign Engagement on Climate Change is a PRI initiative enabling investors to support governments to act on climate change.

 - Improve disclosure of sovereign exposure to climate risks and opportunities consistent with international standards.

-As Australia has traditionally performed poorly against peer nations on climate and environmental measures in sovereign risk ratings, participating investors took the opportunity to support climate policy action at a critical juncture in Australia following the introduction of the 2022 Climate Change Act and other major reforms.
+Since launching, participating investors have supported sovereign entities, officials and policymakers develop credible and effective climate policy action at a critical juncture in Australia following the introduction of the 2022 Climate Change Act and other major reforms.

 Achmea |